mbarbosa30/x4llet/DEPLOYMENT.md

-# Deploying offPay to Production
+# Deploying nanoPay to Production

-This guide explains how to deploy offPay to production and configure the custom domain.
+This guide explains how to deploy nanoPay to production and configure the custom domain.

 ## Prerequisites

-- Replit project with offPay application
+- Replit project with nanoPay application
 - Access to domain registrar (for DNS configuration)
 - Application is working correctly in development mode